FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

-FamilyKeeper isn't the most comprehensive parental control app, but we do think it provides a great foundation.
-It offers features like site blocking, screen time management, and location tracking, but it falls short in delivering some of the more advanced tools that top-tier apps provide.
+FamilyKeeper is more of a security suite and isn't the most comprehensive parental control app.
+However, we do think it provides a great foundation with features like site blocking, screen time management, and location tracking.
+As a parental control app, it falls short in delivering some of the more advanced tools that top-tier apps provide.

 After testing FamilyKeeper, we found that the app is straightforward and user-friendly, but its social media monitoring leaves much to be desired.
 It works best for those who only need minimal monitoring.